 Since divorce will force you to make the largest financial decisions of your entire life, so far anyway, it is probably a good time to examine your relationship with money.
 Do you like it?
 Really?
 Then why don’t you have more of it?
-These are meaningful questions because, like marriage and divorce, money is something that is highly emotional.
+These are meaningful questions in regards to your financial well-being because, like marriage and divorce, money is something that is highly emotional.

 Our relationships with money date back to early childhood and initial experiences with money, whether they be positive or negative.
 Think about how money was regarded in your family of origin and how that has impacted you to this day.
 Maybe money was a taboo topic; maybe it was something there never seemed to be enough of; maybe it seemed to cause all the other problems in your family; maybe there was plenty of it but still caused all the problems in your household.